openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 The the tag you want to add should be encoded into the request URI.
 For example, to tag image e7db3b45-8db7-47ad-8109-3fb55c2c24fd with 'miracle', you would **PUT /v2/images/e7db3b45-8db7-47ad-8109-3fb55c2c24fd/tags/miracle**.
 The request body is ignored.

-An image tag may be up to 255 characters in length.
+An image tag can be up to 255 characters in length.
 See the 'image' json-schema to determine which characters are allowed.

 An image can only be tagged once with a specific string.
 Multiple attempts to tag an image with the same string will result in a single instance of that string being added to the image's tags list.

-An HTTP status of 204 will be returned.
+An HTTP status of 204 is returned.

 ##Delete an Image Tag